-Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are generic terms for a set of industry standards that are used for enabling applications for secure communication sessions over an unprotected network, such as the Internet.
-SSL evolved into and was replaced by TLS.
-TLS is the more accurate term; however, SSL/TLS is used here to maintain a link to the term SSL, which remains embedded in existing application interfaces, documentation, and configuration.
+Originally developed by Netscape, the Secure Sockets Layer (SSL) protocol is a layered protocol to be used on top of a reliable transport, such as Transmission Control Protocol (TCP), to provide secure communications for an application.
 A few of the many applications that require secure communications are Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), Simple Mail Transfer Protocol (SMTP), and Telnet.

-An SSL/TLS-enabled application typically needs to use a port different from an application that is not SSL/TLS-enabled.
-For example, an SSL/TLS-enabled browser accesses an SSL/TLS-enabled HTTP Server with a Universal Resource Locator (URL) that begins https rather than http.
+An SSL-enabled application typically needs to use a port different from an application that is not SSL-enabled.
+For example, an SSL-enabled browser accesses an SSL-enabled HTTP Server with a Universal Resource Locator (URL) that begins https rather than http.
 In most cases, a URL of https attempts to open a connection to port 443 of the server system instead of to port 80 that the standard HTTP Server uses.

-There are multiple versions of the SSL/TLS protocol defined.
+There are multiple versions of the SSL protocol defined.
 The latest version, Transport Layer Security (TLS) Version 1.2, provides an evolutionary upgrade from TLS Version 1.1.
-The GSKit APIs support TLS Version 1.2, TLS Version 1.1, TLS Version 1.0, SSL Version 3.0, and SSL Version 2.0.
+Both SSL APIs and the GSKit APIs support TLS Version 1.2, TLS Version 1.1, TLS Version 1.0, SSL Version 3.0, and SSL Version 2.0.
 For more information about TLS Version 1.2, see RFC 5246: "The Transport Layer Security (TLS) Protocol Version 1.2"